Clebeuf/beLocal/README.md

 Startup Programming - beLocal
 =======

-(Scott Low, Sam Navarette, Riz Panjwani, Carly Lebeuf, Jyoti Sheoran)
+(Scott Low, Samuel Navarrete, Riz Panjwani, Carly Lebeuf, Jyoti Sheoran)

 **Description:**  A web application that connects Local Vendors with the community by allowing them to post information about their business, what items they produce, and where they will be selling.